Becksteinlab/zarrtraj/docs/source/yiip_example.rst

 publicly available for streaming (no read/write credentials are needed as in :ref:`the walkthrough <walkthrough>`).
 The trajectory is stored in in the :ref:`ZarrMD format <zarrmd>` for optimal streaming performance.

-To access the trajectory, follow this example:
+To access the trajectory, you can copy and paste this code into a python script:

 .. code-block:: python